Putin illegally annexes Ukraine land; Kyiv seeks NATO entry | Law-Order

 Putin illegally annexes Ukraine land; Kyiv seeks NATO entry

-Russian President Vladimir Putin signed treaties Friday to illegally annex more occupied Ukrainian territory in a sharp escalation of his seven-month invasion.
+Russian President Vladimir Putin signed treaties Friday to illegally annex more occupied Ukrainian territory in a sharp escalation of his war.
 Ukraine's president countered with a surprise application to join the NATO military alliance.

 Putin's land-grab and President Volodymyr Zelenskyy's signing of what he said is an “accelerated” NATO membership application sent the two leaders speeding faster on a collision course that is cranking up fears of a full-blown conflict between Russia and the West.